protfolio666/Solvextra-Chat3/replit.md

 -   **Auto-Assignment & Escalation**: A 30-second "pending_acceptance" window for escalated chats, allowing available agents to accept (first-accept-first-serve) with sound notifications.
 Chats are hidden from agents after the window but remain visible to admins.
 -   **Chat Transfer**: Admins can manually transfer chats between agents with visual warnings when assigning to non-available agents, instantly updating agent visibility.
 -   **AI Conversation Memory**: AI maintains context of the last 5 messages for coherent multi-turn dialogues across all providers.
 -   **Ticket Management**: Comprehensive system for creating, editing, and managing tickets with unique IDs, priority, TAT, and status.
+Complete audit trail tracking all ticket lifecycle events including creation details, status changes, and email interactions.
+-   **Email Reply Capture**: Webhook integration with SendGrid Inbound Parse to capture customer email replies with image attachments.
+Replies are stored in the database and displayed in the ticket audit trail with attachment previews.
 -   **Knowledge Base**: Supports file uploads (documents, PDFs, images) as data URLs with a management UI.
 -   **Email Notifications**: Integrates with SendGrid for configurable email notifications on ticket events and CSAT surveys.
+Supports custom resolution emails with agent-written messages.
 -   **CSAT Management**: Collects 1-5 star customer satisfaction ratings with automated thank-you messages and provides an admin dashboard for analytics.
 -   **Export & Analytics**: Admin-only feature for exporting conversation data to CSV with filtering and message analytics.
 -   **Agent Monitoring Dashboard**: Admin-only page providing real-time agent activity, including active chat counts, handling time, and manual chat transfer functionality.